hivenetes/distributed-multi-modal-agentic-ai/scripts/README.md

 ### `sync_spaces.sh`

 This script provides continuous synchronization between DigitalOcean Spaces (object storage) across different regions.
-It ensures that data is replicated from Amsterdam (AMS3) to London (LON1) and New York (NYC3) regions at regular intervals.
+It automatically discovers and syncs all configured spaces, using Amsterdam (AMS3) as the source region.

 **Key Features:**

+- Dynamic discovery of configured spaces from rclone.conf
 - Continuous synchronization with configurable intervals (default: 5 minutes)
 - Automatic bucket creation if not exists
 - Detailed logging of sync operations
 - Graceful termination handling

+**Requirements:**

+- At least two spaces must be configured in rclone.conf
+- One space must be in the Amsterdam (AMS3) region to act as the source

 ### `deploy.sh`